Ifty18/The-Ultimate-Chess-Battle/README.md

 ### Installation

 Raylib must be installed first in order for the graphical interface to work.
-The steps for using the app are the following:
+The steps for using the app after installing the library are the following:

 1. Build and run the server in the Networking directory:
  ```sh